swimlane/ngx-charts/docs/intro/installing.md

 - `release/ng2d3.es.js` - ES6 Version

 ### CSS
-Additionally you will need to include `./release/ng2d3.css`.
+Additionally, you will need to include `./release/ng2d3.css`.

 ## Developing
-If you are wanting to run the demos locally, just do:
+If you want to run the demos locally, just do:

 - `npm i`
 - `npm start`